 This manufacturer's engines have a full-flow type oil filter.
 Use a filter of this type for replacement.
 The quality of replacement filters varies considerably.
 Only high quality filters should be used to assure most efficient service.
-MOPAR engine oil filters are a high quality oil filter and are recommended.
+Mopar engine oil filters are high quality oil filters and are recommended.